OmarFateh/Ecommerce/README.md

 # Instagram Clone
-> An ecommerce project made with django framework.
+> An ecommerce project made with django framework and Stripe payment.

 ## Table of contents
 * [Technologies](#technologies)